Michael J. Bransfield: Priesthood

 Bransfield was named assistant director and director of liturgy (1980), director of finance (1982), and director (1986) at the National Shrine of the Immaculate Conception in Washington, D.C.
 When the shrine was named a basilica in 1990, Bransfield was appointed its first rector, serving in this position until 2004.

 Bishop of Wheeling-Charleston

-On December 9, 2004, John Paul II appointed Bransfield as bishop of the Diocese of Wheeling-Charleston.
-He was consecrated on February 22, 2005, by Cardinal William Keeler, with then Cardinal Theodore McCarrick and Bishop Bernard Schmitt as co-consecrators, at St. Joseph's Cathedral in Wheeling, West Virginia.
+On December 9, 2004, John Paul II appointed Bransfield as bishop of Wheeling-Charleston.
+He was consecrated on February 22, 2005, by Cardinal William Keeler, with Cardinal Theodore McCarrick and Bishop Bernard Schmitt as co-consecrators, at St. Joseph's Cathedral in Wheeling, West Virginia.